 "Those quantities of petroleum anticipated to be commercially recoverable by application of development projects to known accumulations from a given date forward under defined conditions.

-Reserves must further satisfy four criteria: They must be discovered, recoverable, commercial, and remaining (as of a given date) based on the development project(s) applied."
+Reserves must further satisfy four criteria: discovered, recoverable, commercial, and remaining based on the development project(s) applied."

-Quote from the PRMS (2007)
+Quote from the PRMS (2018)

 The uncertainty range in Reserves estimates: 1P, 2P, 3P categories